iclcv/icl/manual/tutorials/gui-buttons.rst

 1. use next filter
 2. save current result image
-3. show an extra property GUI
+3. show an extra GUI for the input image

 For the the buttons 1. and 2. we will use the :icl:`ButtonHandle` and its :icl:`wasTriggered<ButtonHandle::wasTriggered>`.
 Since button 3.